What happened between the First and Second Punic Wars?

 He quickly regained control of the city.
 Following a series of military successes, Hamilcar became the overall commander of Carthage's armies and was instrumental in the war.

-As a result, Hamilcar and his Barcid family line dominated the Carthaginian political landscape for almost 35 years.
+As a result, Hamilcar and his Barcid family line dominated the Carthaginian political scene for almost 35 years.

 The Barcid expedition to Iberia